-Our School Council consists of twelve pupils of various ages across the school, who have been nominated by their fellow peers.
+Our Pupil Leadership Team (PLT) consists of twenty pupils of various ages across the school, who have been nominated by their fellow peers.

-The aim of the school council is to give the children of Kingsland a voice and representatives of their opinions.
-One of the government's important initiatives is Every Child Matters and through the School Council, we are able to put this message into practice.
+The aim of the PLT is to give the children of Kingsland a voice and representatives of their opinions.
+One of the government's important initiatives is Every Child Matters and through the PLT, we are able to put this message into practice.

-The School Council has many aims.
+The Pupil Leadership Team has many aims.
 Its first priority is to the children and how we can make our school a safer and happier place.
 This is achieved through meetings, where we discuss this question and then carry out questionnaires and surveys.
 We put this information into a report and relay it to the school governors.

-The School Council is a thoroughly rewarding and exciting experience for the children of Kingsland Primary School.
+The Pupil Leadership Team is a thoroughly rewarding and exciting experience for the children of Kingsland Primary School.
 Although it requires commitment and hard work, it also allows the children to take ownership of some real life situations, share experiences with new friends and learn life skills and values.

 It is a really enjoyable opportunity and it truly represents Kingsland Primary School's ethos: working together with our friends, family and community.

-We would like to congratulate our new school councillors for taking on their new roles.
-They will hold regular meetings with Mr Roney throughout the year to share new ideas and help make decisions about Kingsland Primary School.
+We would like to congratulate our new Pupil Leadership Team for taking on their new roles.
+They will hold regular meetings with Mr Bateman throughout the year to share new ideas and help make decisions about Kingsland Primary School.
 We know they will represent our school well.

 - For all children to take an active role in the life of the school.